-You can install almost all Google Apps from 1Mobile market.
-Most Google apps work nicely on Amazon Fire tablet.
+You can install almost all Google Apps from the 1Mobile market.
+Most Google apps work nicely on Amazon Fire tablets.

-I tested GMail, Google Play Movies & TV, Google Play music, Google Play Books, YouTube, Google Maps, Google Drive.
-All work without issues so far.
+I tested GMail, Google Play Movies & TV, Google Play Music, Google Play Books, YouTube, Google Maps, Google Drive.
+All works without issues so far.

 Please note, this method cannot make Google Play Store app work on Amazon Fire tablet.

 Although you can set up Google Play store with your Google account, the main store is always loaded as No connection as shown below.

 As you can always install apps from 1Mobile Market, this probably is not a big issue.

 Can you set up a Google account on Amazon Fire tablet now?